Scheduling administrative tasks

 system script files; see Running system script files

-Both FileMaker scripts and system scripts run on the primary machine in your FileMaker Server deployment.
+FileMaker scripts, system scripts, and database verifications run on the primary machine in your FileMaker Server deployment.

-To run a script, create a scheduled task on FileMaker Server.
-Specify the script, and when and how often to run the script.
+To run a schedule, create a scheduled task on FileMaker Server.
+Specify the task type, and when and how often to run the task.
 See Creating or changing a script schedule.
 As with any schedule, you can run the scheduled task manually at any time.
 See Running a script schedule manually.

 You can create a script sequence scheduled task that runs pre-processing and post-processing system scripts before and after a FileMaker script.
 See Creating script sequence tasks.

-In addition to these script schedules, FileMaker Server also supports the following schedule types:
+In addition to these schedules, FileMaker Server also supports the following schedule types:

 backup schedules; see Scheduling database backups